-During the 2021-2022 academic year, Framingham State University handed out 89 bachelor's degrees in family, consumer & human sciences.
-This is an increase of 10% over the previous year when 81 degrees were handed out.
+During the most recent reporting year, Framingham State University conferred 55 bachelor’s degrees in family, consumer & human sciences.

 | In State | Out of State | |